joshestein/arghus/README.md

 know.
 Yes, you could sit down with your Gran and figure out a codeword that you will both undoubtedly forget.

-Better is to have access to your comms using self-created bots that scrape your communications so that you have access to recent information between the two of you.
+Better is to use self-created bots that scrape your communications so that you have access to recent information between the two of you.
+Scammer and AIs don't know your recent interactions, so we can block them.

 For example, you and I have a private Slack DM where we exchange articles and rant to each other about our boss.
 If I ask you a question about an article you